Nutrition and medications

 Food is essential when it comes to our health.

-Immunity and our loved ones- the role of nutrients and medications
+Immunity and our loved ones- the role of Nutrients and Medications

 This is one food that not only adds flavor to the food but also can improve the immunity of your elderly loved ones.
-Garlic contains an active ingredient,t alliin, which handlesstrengthensg the immune system.
+Garlic contains an active ingredient,t alliin, which strengthens the immune system.
 When crushing the garlic, it converts the alliin to allicin.
 This, in turn, stimulates the immune cells.
 Studies suggest that garlic supplements can help decrease flu symptoms in older adults.

 Essential nutrients for our loved ones